 There has been coverage of the work in regional TV Bulletins (Zee News, 20-21 October 2018) and Hindi language newspapers (Aapka Faisla, Amar Ujala, Danik Jagran, Punjab Kesari – 19 October 2018).

-The films are the direct endeavour of Bath Spa University, Kraft Films (Bangalore) and the G.B.
-Pant National Institute of Himalayan Environment and Sustainable Development, in collaboration with Indian government authorities and the local communities.
+The films are the direct endeavour of Bath Spa University, Kraft Films (Bangalore) and the the G.B.
+Pant National Institute of Himalayan Environment, in collaboration with Indian government authorities and the local communities.
 They are underpinned by the research endeavours of our tri-lateral project team (as listed below).

 Bath Spa University